 Tomoko has premiered and performed many contemporary works as a soloist – she was praised in Strad magazine for her “haunting” performance of Morton Subotnick’s Axolotl – and in ensembles such as Argento Chamber Ensemble, Mimesis Ensemble, New Fromm Players, Stony Brook Contemporary Chamber Players, and New Juilliard Ensemble.
 On baroque cello, she has performed with the Aulos Ensemble, and at the Boston Early Music Festival and the Naumburg Orchestral Concerts series.

 Tomoko graduated summa cum laude from Rice University with a double degree: a Bachelor of Music in cello performance and a Bachelors of Arts in psychology.
 Having earned a Master of Music at The Juilliard School, she received a Doctorate of Musical Arts from Stony Brook University.
-In addition to being the Director of the Stony Brook University Young Artist Program, she is Adjunct Assistant Professor of Cello at Hofstra University, and coaches at the New York Youth Symphony Chamber Music Program.
+In addition to being the Director of the Stony Brook University Young Artist Chamber Music Program, she is on the cello faculties at Montclair State University and Hofstra University, and coaches at the New York Youth Symphony Chamber Music Program.
 In the summers, Tomoko is in residence at the Kinhaven Music School in Weston, VT.
 For more information, visit www.tomokofujita.com.